 Do you want to know what makes a good judge?
 If so, there are five important judicial skills every good judge must possess.

-Although what makes a good judge is sometimes innate, you can, however, acquire them through education and training.
+Although what makes a good judge is sometimes innate.
+For example, good judges can detect when lawyers are dishonest.
+However, it is possible to acquire these traits through education and training.

 People see judges as embodying the power of God and, therefore, represent God in the dispensation of justice.